 If one awakes at night in a very dark room, objects in the room lose their definition.
 A state close to blindness occurs.
 If one were to ask a person in that condition about what is in the room, it is likely that the response would not be clear, would not be explicit, and would not be satisfactory for a sighted person.
 The reason is that there is no light to illuminate the situation.
 And light is what gives definition to the environment.
 Something similar occurs in central pain.
 Words are the light of our intellectual world.
 If we are deprived of words, how do we proceed to describe something.
 And what are words.
 They are constructs created to describe.
 Without them, it is hard to start the show.Since only those with central pain (ie. the dysesthetic aspects of central pain) perceive the alien sensations of central pain, their experience is not really accessible to others.
 This includes clinicians who treat such patients.
 And yet, there is remarkable success in describing central pain by some few experts.

-The experience is also available to some degree by the subcutaneous injection of capsaicin.
-Those with central pain experience MANY types of pain but we can at least be aware that the researchers who have injected capsaicin have very similar sensations to our dysesthetic burning (sometimes paradoxically described as a “cold burn).
+The experience of CP is also available to some degree by the subcutaneous injection of capsaicin.
+Those with central pain experience MANY types of pain but we can at least be aware that the researchers who have injected capsaicin have very similar sensations to our dysesthetic burning (sometimes paradoxically described as a “cold burn), which is the most important aspect.
 Dysesthetic burning is after all the most severe and perhaps the defining aspect of central nerve injury pain for most who have it, as well as the other central pains.

 The descriptive efforts of men like S. Weir Mitchell are remarkably descriptive of what patients with central pain dysesthesia are experiencing, even though Mitchell did NOT have central pain, although he had extensive experience with soldiers wounded in the neck who subsequently developed central pain.